 Act III in Earth Girl Volcano is all about saving the community from a likely volcanic disaster.
 The player is placed in the role of the protagonist and is expected at this point to have a strategy for mitigation and response if necessary.
-But the player only has limited information and he or she must quickly and effectively on the basis of the known facts.
-The player must also remain vigilant and react to any new developments.
-Some data is displayed in the style of a Heads-Up Display (HUD) and this can help the player to keep track of progress.
+But players only have limited information, and they must act quickly and effectively on the basis of the known facts.
+They must also remain vigilant and react to any new developments.
+Some data are displayed in the style of a heads-up display (HUD), and this can help the player to keep track of progress.
 But regardless of the known information there is always some degree of uncertainty and unexpected surprises.

-The basic information displayed includes Time Left, Budget Left, and People Saved, and it provides the player with both a sense of urgency and accomplishment.
-If the player chooses and activates the Early Warning tool the HUD will also display a color-coded Alert Level, an indication of the areas at highest risk (a simple hazard map), and the total cost of a mandated evacuation (Fig. 12).
+The basic information displayed includes time left, budget left, and people saved, and it provides the player with both a sense of urgency and accomplishment.
+If the player chooses and activates the early warning tool, the HUD will also display a color-coded alert level, an indication of the areas at highest risk (a simple hazard map), and the total cost of a mandated evacuation (Fig. 12).